Circuit of Wales developer owes £31.41m

-THE company behind the scrapped Circuit of Wales project in Ebbw Vale, which is more than £31 million in debt, has entered into a legal agreement to save it from bankruptcy.
+THE company behind the scrapped Circuit of Wales project in Ebbw Vale, which is more than £31 million in debt, has entered into a legal agreement with its creditors.

 The Heads of the Valleys Development Company, which was behind the plans for the £425 million facility in Blaenau Gwent, has entered into a Company Voluntary Arrangement, through which an organisation works to come to agreements with its creditors around paying its debts.